-The Frame 2019 is a good TV for mixed use.
+The Frame 2019 is a decent TV for mixed use.
 It gets fairly bright and handles reflections well, so watching TV shows or sports in a bright room isn't an issue.
 Unfortunately, the image degrades when viewed from the side but, on the upside, this TV has excellent gaming features.
-Finally, it delivers deep blacks in a dark room, despite the lack of a local dimming feature, and the overall motion handling is excellent.See our Mixed Usage recommendations
+Finally, it delivers deep blacks in a dark room, despite the lack of a local dimming feature, and the overall motion handling is great.

 The Samsung Frame 2019 is a special-purpose Samsung model that targets a niche market.
 It replaces last year's Samsung The Frame 2018 and performs similarly to this year's lower-end QLEDs.
 There's no direct competition regarding the style of this TV, but performance-wise its competitors are mid-range LED TVs like the Sony X850G, the TCL 6 Series/R625 2019, or the LG SM9000.